Grab a Free Top on Orders $200+ With Code FREETOP

 This prescription is likely to change over time, so it’s a good idea to schedule a visit to your eye care specialist every year or two.
 They’ll also check your general eye health, so if you do develop any other eye conditions, you’ll be able to catch them early.

-Once you have your prescription, you can take that to an eyewear retailer to get your new pair of contacts or eyeglasses.
+Once you have your prescription, you can take that to an eyewear retailer to get your new pair of eyeglasses.

-In these types of eye surgery, the ophthalmologist uses a laser to alter the shape of your cornea, which helps the cornea to better focus light on the retina.
+Your ophthalmologist will use a laser to alter the shape of your cornea, which helps it better focus light on the retina.

 Where Do Astigmatism and Presbyopia Fit In?

-While some of the symptoms can be the same — for example, blurry vision, headaches, and eyestrain — the causes of astigmatism and presbyopia are quite different from nearsighted vs. farsighted vision.
+While some of the symptoms can be the same, the causes of astigmatism and presbyopia are quite different from nearsighted vs. farsighted vision.

 Astigmatism is also a refractive error, but it’s caused by unevenness in the curvature of the lens or cornea.
-So, rather than focusing on one point on the retina, the light scatters, creating multiple focal points.
+Rather than focusing on one point on the retina, light scatters when it hits your eye, creating multiple focal points.
 This is most notable while driving at night.
 Streetlights and oncoming car lights often look like they have halos or starbursts around them.

 Presbyopia